 Back on the Enterprise, McCoy and Chapel are having an argument about the prognosis of a patient.
 The Prince appears before them and argues that they should merge closer with one another.
-After a while, McCoy begins saying things that sound like what Chapel would say and vice versa.
+After a while, McCoy begins to say things that sound like what Chapel would say and vice versa.
 The Prince seems pleased.

 Cutting back and forth between the maze and the Enterprise, everybody seems to be switching personality traits.
 The only one unaffected by all this is Kirk.
 This is chalked up to the loneliness of command.
 The captain realizes he needs to move quickly.

 Gambling, Kirk threatens to destroy the Enterprise if no contact is allowed with Decker and Xon.
 The Prince states that Kirk has won, but communication must be made telepathically through the minds of Ilia and Xon.
 Ilia begins to speak in Xon’s voice, which allows the Vulcan to speak to Kirk and hear through Ilia’s ears.
 Xon tells the captain that they are nearing their goal.
 In the background, Uhura mouths these words as well.
-She has become part of the psychic link-up.
+She has become part of the psychic link.

 Kirk wants to speak to Decker, and the commander begins to speak through the Deltan’s mouth.
 Kirk is partially successful in bringing Decker out of this euphoric state.
 At that moment, the Enterprise lurches and The Prince states that only a mental link-up between the captain and Scotty can save the ship.
-This is accomplished, but now the entire crew seems caught in the link-up.
+This is accomplished, but now the entire crew seems caught in the connection.
 Every time Kirk asks a question, they respond in unison.

 In the maze, Decker, Xon and The Prince enter the central chamber of the planetoid where they find “an eerily glowing globe about twice the size of a basketball on a plain pedestal.”
 Xon places his hands against the globe and undergoes an incredible experience.
 Decker feels the same thing.
 The Prince appears on the bridge and the entire crew turns to Kirk to explain that the “all” has been attained.